Five@5: Kilkenny businesses continuing to operate during lockdown

 Here are today's Five@5 helping to #keepkilkennyinbusiness.

-Carvery takeaway dinner available every Sunday from noon-4pm.
-Pre-order or walk in takeaways accommodated.
-Contact on 056-7760500.
-Find their website here or follow them on Twitter @newparkhotel, or check them out on Facebook or Instagram.
+Find their website here or follow on Twitter @KilfordArms , Facebook or phone 056 7761018.

 Leave your comment